| Media Information

-This education and action for sustainability programme has been developed across New Zealand since 2001 by local and regional Councils, led initially as 'sustainable households' by staff at Marlborough District and seven others and today as 'sustainable living' by Christchurch City and 25+ others, including all but one of the original eight councils.
+This education and action for sustainability programme has been developed across New Zealand since 2001 by local and regional Councils, titled initially 'sustainable households' by staff at Marlborough District and seven other councils and today known as 'sustainable living' by Christchurch City and up to 25 others, including all but one of the original eight councils.
 (Hamilton City subsequently set up a local version based on publications and newsletters, but without classes.
-The Environment Centre in their city continues to offer our courses.)
+The Environment Centre in their city continues to offer our course material.)

-The programme has active involvement from high school community education, polytechnics, WEA, REAP, environment centres and other grass-roots providers.
-It was assisted for its first three years by the Ministry for the Environment's Sustainable Management Fund and more recently by SMF in 2009-2010 for preparation of a new topic 'community resilience'.
-All partner councils are listed, many with web links, on our regional pages where you will find courses listed too.
+The programme had active involvement from high school community education, polytechnics, WEA, REAP, environment centres and other grass-roots providers.
+It was assisted for its first three years by the Ministry for the Environment's Sustainable Management Fund and more recently by the SMF in 2009-2010 for preparation of a new topic 'community resilience'.
+The partner councils are listed, many with web links, on our regional pages .

-Sustainable Living programme has been officially recognised as a NZ contributor to UNESCO Decade of Education for Sustainable Development, which ran through the past decade.
+Sustainable Living programme was officially recognized as a NZ contributor to UNESCO Decade of Education for Sustainable Development, which ran through the past decade.

 Sustainable Living Education Trust, NZ registered charity CC37224, manages the programme for the partner councils.
 Donations over $5 are tax deductable, receipted and welcome.
 Write to SLET at PO Box 13-121 Armagh Street, Christchurch 8141.
 The Trust would be interested in payroll giving from workplaces and in legacies as sources of strong, independent funding.
 We have a Give-a-Little website page for donations.